 This MedEdPearl highlights three principles of trauma-informed care that may be applicable to the post- COVID-19 learning environment.
 It offers a lens through which educators can choose to view our learners and each other to help establish better relationships, prevent conflict, and teach effectively.
 It offers a mechanism for healing our future healers.

 - Safety: Create a safe learning environment through consistency, reliability, predictability, availability, honesty and transparency.
 Consider including learners in decision making where appropriate to afford them power and control over their circumstances.

 - Connections: Positive relationships are critical to healing, growth, and resilience.
 Create opportunities for forging positive relationships among peer learners, staff and faculty.
 Consider helping learners form comfortable connections with mentors.

 - Emotions: Active listening followed up with self-reflection can facilitate conscious labelling and calming of troublesome emotions.
 Create opportunities for dialogue, reflection and story-telling to promote healing.

 What new trauma-informed teaching strategies might you employ this fall to help heal our healers?
 Comment below or share your ideas via Twitter at #MedEdPearls!

-Leah Sheridan, PhD, is a medical educator in physiology.
-Leah currently holds a position as Associate Lecturer at Ohio University Heritage College of Osteopathic Medicine where she serves in curriculum innovation, development and leadership.
+Leah Sheridan, PhD is a medical educator in physiology.
+Leah currently holds a position of Professor of Instruction at Ohio University Heritage College of Osteopathic Medicine where she serves in curriculum innovation, development and leadership.
 Leah’s areas of professional interest include the scholarship of teaching and learning, physiology education, and curriculum development.
 Leah can be reached via email.